How does learning work?

 In complex multicellular animals, such as insects and mammals, various types of neurons form signaling circuits.
-In the simple type of circuit called a reflex arc, interneurons connect multiple sensory and motor neurons, allowing one sensory neuron to affect multiple motor neurons and one motor neuron to be affected by multiple sensory neurons; in this way interneurons integrate and enhance reflexes
+The simple type of circuit is called the reflex arc.
+Interneurons connect multiple sensory and motor neurons, allowing one sensory neuron to affect multiple motor neurons and one motor neuron to be affected by multiple sensory neurons.
+In this way, interneurons integrate and enhance reflexes.

-There are regions in the brain which are dedicated to performing different functions, for example to register and process light or sound information, while other regions are responsible for movements and sensibility.
+There are regions in the brain that are dedicated to performing different functions, for example, to register and process light or sound information, while other regions are responsible for movements and sensibility.

-All regions in the brain must work together in order for the most advanced brain functions to become activated.
-So, “The brain works as a whole”.
+All regions in the brain must work together, so the most advanced brain functions become activated.
+In this way, “the brain works as a whole”.

 Very little is known about the ways that mental processes are performed within the brain.
 The regulation of sensory influx has been studied with regard to vision and hearing.
-There are special units that process visual information comprised of neuronal circuits that recognise straight lines and horizontal and vertical structures.
+There are special units that process visual information comprised of neuronal circuits that recognize straight lines and horizontal and vertical structures.
 There are similar units for other signal types, but also other, more adaptable ones.
 Such units can be unconsciously activated in order to suppress background noise or prevent it from reaching conscious hearing.
-For instance, when a low frequency fan which has been working for a few hours is turned off, we become relaxed.
+For instance, when a low-frequency fan that has been working for a few hours, is turned off we become relaxed.
 This indicates that the unconscious mental process of suppressing the background noise requires energy.

-These specialists define learning as a process that will modify a subsequent behaviour.
+These specialists define learning as a process that will modify a subsequent behavior.

 Memory, on the other hand, is the ability to remember past experiences.

-You learn a new language by studying it, but you then speak it by using your memory to retrieve the words that you have learned.
+You learn a new language by studying it.
+Later, you speak it by using your memory to retrieve the words that you have learned.

 Model of the brain